brenoca/boto/README.md

 # Block Marketplace

 Boto is not only for non-developers
-With Boto developers can create their on blocks, to be used by themselves and other for automation By sharing blocks, developers can get remunerated based on the popularity of their blocks
+With Boto, developers can create their own blocks share with the community and get remunerated based on the popularity of their blocks

 # Socializing Bots